RomanBezpalyi/js-band-hw-task-4/README.md

 npm start
 ```

 Runs the app in the development mode.
-Open http://localhost:8080 to view it in
+Open http://localhost:8080 to check it in
 the browser.

 ```bash
 npm run build
 ```

-Builds the app for production to the build folder.
+Builds the app for production to the dist folder.

 ```bash
 npm run lint